 At the same time, pay attention to any signs that the other driver was distracted.
 Don’t assume they were driving attentively just because you didn’t see a cell phone.
 If they mention the radio, dealing with their kids, or even having the sun in their eyes, these statements could help you get the insurance money you need.

-Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
+If you were injured because of someone else’s recklessness, one of our car accident lawyers in Georgia can help.
+Personal injury attorneys John Foy & Associates free consultations.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today